glgraca/xgrep/README.md

 In order to have the flexibility that Perl offers but at the same time keep the command line simple, I wrote this little script.

-It takes 3 arguments; only the first one is obligatory.
+It takes 3 arguments; only the first one is mandatory.

 ```sh
 $xgrep 'sequence=(\d+)' '$1\n' log.txt